qmonnet/whirl-offload/_posts/2016-07-17-openstate-stateful-packet-processing.md

 * STEP\_1; or STEP\_2, or STEP\_3: the port knocking sequence is ongoing.

 For 10.1.1.1 and 10.2.2.2, the state is always OPEN.
 But for 10.3.3.3, it depends on the progress of the secret sequence, so the state may evolve.
-SO **the state table itself can evolve, without the intervention of the controller**: this is precisely the way we can track the succession of states.
+So **the state table itself can evolve, without the intervention of the controller**: this is precisely the way we can track the succession of states.